foxthebomb/MarkovChain/README.md

 JS-based Markov Chain Generator for a webpage

 # Requirements
-Assumes two textareas 'input' and 'output' for these purposes Radio Group 'level' that sets length of n-gram frame
+-Assumes two textareas 'input' and 'output' for these purposes -Radio Group 'level' that sets length of n-gram frame